yutaro21jp/sovereign-university-data/courses/btc101/en.md

 ![image](assets/en/chapter2/2.webp)

 In fact, Bitcoin presents itself as a response to these systemic challenges by proposing a decentralized solution and a new parallel monetary system.
-Historically, if gold has been favored as a currency due to its resistance to counterfeiting, Bitcoin similarly cannot be falsified and is limited to 21 million units, thanks to its decentralized and cryptographic nature.
+Historically, if gold has been favored as a currency due to its resistance to counterfeiting, Bitcoin similarly cannot be falsified.
+Moreover, it is limited to 21 million units, thanks to its decentralized and cryptographic nature.
 Bitcoin is a currency that relies on transparency and neutrality, offering an attractive alternative to the current centralized monetary system.

 ![image](assets/en/chapter2/0.webp)

 Another reason why Bitcoin has acquired attention is the emergence of central bank digital currencies, or CBDCs, which seems inevitable.
 This new form of money would develop a more centrally planned economy, and could both hinder individuals' financial freedom and facilitate authoritarian abuses.
-We can conclude this chapter with the quote from the Nobel Prize winner F.A Hayek in 1984: "I don't believe that we should ever have a good money again, before we take the thing out of the hands of the government.
+We can conclude this chapter with the quote from the Nobel Prize winner F.A Hayek in 1984:

+>"I don't believe that we should ever have a good money again, before we take the thing out of the hands of the government.
 If we can't take them violently out of the hands of the government, all we can do is by some sly or roundabout way introduce something they can't stop."

-To learn more about economic fallacies and freedom, I invite you to discover our ECO 102 course.
-This course traces the life and ideas of Frédéric Bastiat, a 19th-century French thinker who would surely have appreciated the emergence of Bitcoin:
+To learn more about economic fallacies and freedom, we invite you to discover our ECO 102 course, which traces the life and ideas of Frédéric Bastiat, a 19th-century French thinker who would surely have appreciated the emergence of Bitcoin:

 https://planb.network/courses/eco102